gagolews/genieclust/README.rst

-A faster and more powerful version of **Genie** - a robust and outlier resistant clustering algorithm (see Gagolewski, Bartoszuk, and Cena, 2016), originally published as an R package
+A faster and more powerful version of **Genie** - a robust and outlier resistant clustering algorithm (see Gagolewski, Bartoszuk, and Cena, 2016), originally included in the R package
 `genie <https://cran.r-project.org/web/packages/genie/>`_.

 The idea behind Genie is very simple.
 First, make each individual